Kansas driver in Bud Light beer can costume arrested on suspicion of DUI

 When they asked the driver to exit his car for a field sobriety test, deputies discovered he wore a Bud Light beer can costume over his clothes.

-Deputies eventually arrested the driver on suspicion of driving under the influence and transported him to the Franklin County, Kansas Jail in Ottawa.
+Deputies eventually arrested the driver on suspicion of driving under the influence and transported him to the Franklin County Jail in Ottawa.

 The suspect has since posted bond and is no longer in custody.